motorcyclejs/motorcyclejs/dom/README.md

 mockedSelectors :: Object an object where keys are selector strings and values are objects.
 Those nested objects have eventType strings as keys and values are Observables you created.
 Return:

 (Object) fake DOM source object, containing a function select() which can be used just like the DOM Driver's source.
-Call select(selector).events(eventType) on the source object to get the Observable you defined in the input of mockDOMSource.
+Call select(selector).events(eventType) on the source object to get the Observable you defined in the input of mockDomSource.